albar965/littlenavmap-manual/en/MENUS.md

 *   `Show Flight Plan`.
 Either manually in a menu item or after loading.
 *   Centering a Google Earth KML/KMZ file after loading

 This allows a quick inspection of an airport or navaid during flight.
-To display the aircraft again use `Map Position Back` and enable `Show Aircraft`.
+To display the aircraft again use `Map Position Back` and enable `Show Aircraft` again.

 #### ![Show Aircraft Trail](../images/icons/aircrafttrail.png "Show Aircraft Trail") Show Aircraft Trail {#show-aircraft-trail}

 Shows the user aircraft trail.
 The trail is always shown independent of the zoom distance.
 It is saved and will be reloaded on program startup.

 The trail is deleted when connecting to a flight simulator or it can be deleted manually by selecting `Main Menu` -> `Map` -> `Delete Aircraft Trail`.
+The trail is also deleted when the user aircraft jumps over large distance when assigning a new airport, for example.

 The size of the trail is limited for performance reasons.
 Points will be removed from the beginning when it gets too long.